Shishito peppers are mild to medium varieties of chili pepper that can range in color from light green to bright yellow and red when ripe.

 What Are Shishito Peppers

-What are Shishito Peppers?
-Popular Japanese chili pepper is usually harvested while green and in the early spring.
-It gets its name from the fact that the tip of the chili pepper looks like a lion's head in Japanese – but can often be abbreviated as "shishitō."
+Popular Japanese chili pepper is harvested while green and in the early spring.
+It gets its name because the tip of the chili pepper looks like a lion's head in Japanese – but can often be abbreviated as "shishitō."

 Peppers can be spicy anywhere from 1 out of 10 to 1 out of 20, depending on various conditions such as exposure to sunlight and other environmental stresses.